A Geometric Approach to $k$-means: From Structure to Algorithms

 \section{From Structure to Algorithms}

-Motivated by geometric structure, more precisely, the \ofm and \mfo associations, in the local minimum solutions described in Section~\ref{sec:geo}, we propose a general algorithmic framework for avoiding local minimum solutions \footnote{Although the geometric structure is established in the population \kmeans, we believe they are also fundamentally challenging in the finite sample case} via detecting and correcting those undesirable associations.\footnote{For simplicity, assume the local minimum is non-degenerate.
-In practice, degenerate local minima can usually be eliminated easily by examining the number of data points contained. } Indeed, \ofm association is more troublesome as none of the associated true clusters are identified in a solution.
-On the other hand, for the \mfo association, the center of each fitted clusters that are associated with the same true cluster is actually close to that true center; thus that true cluster is partially identified.
+Motivated by the above geometric structure\footnote{While the geometric structure is established for the population \kmeans formulation in \cite{qian2021structures}, it can be shown that they are also present in the finite sample case.}---namely, the presence of \ofm and \mfo associations---in the local minimum solutions of \kmeans, we propose a general algorithmic framework that aims to escape local minimum solutions by detecting and correcting these undesirable associations.\footnote{For simplicity, we assume the local minimum is non-degenerate.
+In practice, degenerate local minima can usually be eliminated easily by examining the number of data points contained in a fitted cluster. }

-The framework is based on (1) detecting \ofm and \mfo associations in the current solution, and (2) splitting a cluster with a \ofm association while merging clusters with \mfo association.
-This general framework, which we call Fission-Fusion \kmeans, is described in details in Section~\ref{sec:framework}.
-In Section~\ref{sec:al.proposed}, we discuss a few methods to detect \ofm and \mfo associations.
-Viewing \ofm and \mfo association as local model misspecification, we derive a natural extension of the framework in Section~\ref{sec:al.overparameterization}, which allows us to start with any number of fitted clusters.
-At last, we discuss other related algorithmic approaches in literature and their relationships to the framework in Section \ref{sec:al.discussion}.
+The proposed framework is based on (a) detecting \ofm and \mfo associations in the current solution, and (b) splitting a cluster with an \ofm association while merging clusters with a \mfo association.
+We call this general framework \emph{Fission-Fusion \kmeans}.
+After describing the framework (Section~\ref{sec:framework}), we discuss several concrete methods for detecting \ofm and \mfo associations (Section~\ref{sec:al.proposed}).
+Viewing \ofm and \mfo association as local model mis-specification, we further consider natural extensions of the framework, which allows one to start with any number $k$ of fitted clusters with $k\neq \ktrue$ (Section~\ref{sec:misspecification}).
+In addition, we discuss other related algorithmic approaches in literature and connect them to our framework (Section \ref{sec:al.discussion}).